Carson Kelly Preview, Player Props: Tigers vs. Royals

 Carson Kelly vs. Royals Preview, Player Prop Bets - September 28

-The Detroit Tigers and Carson Kelly, who went 0-for-1 last time out, battle Cole Ragans and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.
+After going 0-for-1 in his most recent game, Carson Kelly and the Detroit Tigers face the Kansas City Royals (who will hand the ball to Jonathan Bowlan) at 1:10 PM ET on Thursday.

-In his last game he had a hitless showing (0-for-1) against the Royals.
+He had a hitless performance in his most recent game (0-for-1) against the Royals.

 Sportsbook Promo Codes